 Each was cut into a triangular shaped piece not exactly the same size and around 7cm height and 5cm at the base.
 The Teepees are round based structures but these became egg-shaped as the 4cm thick block doesn´t allow for more and I was lazy to use a thicker one.
 The Indian camps are mostly for decorative effects, excluding actions like the Washita massacre, and a "2d" representation is enough for me (the problem is if the cavalry wins and enters the village... well, highly unlikely).

 Each Teepee was slightly rounded with an X-acto and then sanded.
-On the tip five plastic broom stick pieces were stuck and then glued with hot glue simulating the long poles that hold the Teepee and cross at the center.
+On the tip five plastic broom stick pieces were stuck and then glued with hot glue simulating the long poles that hold the Teepee and cross each other at the top.

 The larger type made is the circular one with five Teepees each.
 Teepees were always facing the rising sun and the disposition of the bigger and smaller bases had to have this fact into consideration.